List of canceled Las Vegas casinos: Craig Ranch Station

 A Mediterranean-themed hotel-casino for North Las Vegas, proposed by Station Casinos in March 2000.
 The project faced opposition from nearby residents, which led to the proposed location being changed to a vacant property on the nearby Craig Ranch Golf Course.
 Residential opposition to the new location led to the project being rejected by the Nevada Gaming Policy Committee in March 2001.
 Station Casinos still had the option to develop the project on the initial site, but the project was cancelled entirely in July 2001, following a weak financial quarter for the company.

 Crown Las Vegas

 Formerly known as Las Vegas Tower, the Crown Las Vegas was to have been a supertall skyscraper built on the former site of a Wet 'n Wild water park.
 In March 2008, the project was canceled and the property was put up for sale.

 Desert Kingdom

 In 1993, ITT Sheraton acquired the Desert Inn casino, and announced plans to develop the large parking lot into a Balinese themed resort to complement the Desert Inn.
-The project was never developed and the site is now the location of Wynn Las Vegas.
+The project was never developed and the Desert Inn closed in 2000 and demolished in 2001; the site is now the location of Wynn Las Vegas.